-- 1 From a sonar view, select Menu > Range. - 2 Select an option: - To allow the chartplotter to adjust the range automatically, select Auto. - To increase or decrease the range manually, select Up or Down.
+- 1 From a sonar view, select MENU > Range. - 2 Select an option: - To allow the chartplotter to adjust the range automatically, select Auto. - To increase or decrease the range manually, select Up or Down.

-TIP: From the sonar screen, you can select ♣ or - to manually adjust the range.
+TIP: From the sonar screen, you can turn the knob to manually adjust the range.

-TIP: When viewing multiple sonar screens, you can select Select to choose the active screen.
+TIP: When viewing multiple sonar screens, you can select SELECT to choose the active screen.